You are here

 DIBt approvals, construction technique permits, evaluations and ETAs with an evaluation of environmental and health protection aspects or water protection aspects can be found on our Information portal for construction products and construction techniques, especially in the areas of

-For those, who would like to go beyond what is required and use voluntary systems for selecting ecological construction materials, the Blue Angel (Blauer Engel) or the WECOBIS information system, among others, may prove helpful.
+Those, who would like to go beyond what is required and use voluntary systems for selecting ecological construction materials, can look into the Blue Angel (Blauer Engel) or the WECOBIS information system.

 The aim is to deliver manufacturer-independent information on the environmental and health impacts of building materials and construction products in order to provide specifiers, designers, architects and those involved in construction with criteria for selecting ecological products.